Suvidhareplit/WorkforceManagement/BULK_UPLOAD_VALIDATION.md

-# Bulk Candidate Upload - Open Position Validation
+# Candidate Application - Open Position Validation

 ## Feature Overview
-The bulk candidate upload now validates that positions are open before allowing candidate uploads.
+Both single and bulk candidate applications now validate that positions are open before allowing submissions.
 This ensures candidates are only added to active hiring requests.

 ## Validation Rules